 On the inboard side of the helm console is the spotlight control to the right of the multifunction display.
 Lower next to the wheel is the trim tab controls with indicators, bow thruster controller, windlass controller, and two drink holders.
 The engine control binnacle and joystick controller are mounted on the front of the console next to the stereo remote.

 On the outboard section of the upper helm console is the VHF remote, drink holder, fire suppression status indicator, and the Volvo Penta 7” (17.78 cm) EVC engines monitor display and system switches.

 Volvo Penta EVC Display.
-On our test boat of the Absolute 62 Fly, the Volvo Penta EVC display are fully-functional repurposed Garmin multifunction displays and could be used that way.
+On our test boat of the Absolute 62 Fly, the Volvo Penta EVC display is fully-functional repurposed Garmin multifunction displays and could be used that way.

-The helm and companion seat are the same as the lower helm with bolsters and diamond-stitched upholstery.
+The helm and companion seat is the same as the lower helm with bolsters and diamond-stitched upholstery.

-Ahead of the helm is a wraparound wind screen supported by stainless-steel framework.
+Ahead of the helm is a wraparound wind screen supported by a stainless-steel framework.